jkinc002/rshell/README.md

 ##Known Bugs

-Memory Leaks - When utilizing valgrind to record memory usage, a few memory allocations are shown to have never been made free.

 White space only - The program seg-faults whenever a command (whether on its own or between connectors) consists of ONLY whitespace.

 Username display - Running rshell after running 'script exec.script' causes the username to not be displayed properly.
 The name displays normally again after ending the script session.